mobilecoinfoundation/mcips/text/0034-sorted-transaction-outputs.md

 With block version >= 3 the validator will also check whether the transaction outputs are sorted.

-When library is compiled with `test-only` feature flag, there is a possibility to provide a custom trait for the transaction builder to be used for sorting the transaction outputs.
+When the library is compiled with the `test-only` feature flag, there is a possibility to provide a custom trait for the transaction builder to be used for sorting the transaction outputs.
 ```rust
 // create a custom implementation of the Ordering trait